javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/getting-started/create-application.md

 ## Create a new Application

-1. Sign into [Vonage UC Extend](https://developer.vonage.com/store/) using your Vonage Business Cloud credentials and select "Other" from the Platform drop down list.
+1. Sign into [Vonage UC Extend](https://developer.vonage.com/store/) using your Vonage Business Cloud credentials and select "Vonage Business Cloud" from the Platform drop down list.

 2. Select "My Applications" from the left-hand navigation menu.